Why UserLock? Compare UserLock alternatives

 Rublon

-Rublon is an MFA solution that provides enhanced security for user logins through a combination of authentication factors.
+Rublon is an MFA solution.
+It can provide enhanced security for user logins through a combination of authentication factors.
 Its methods include passwords, biometric data, and hardware tokens, giving admins options for defending system vulnerabilities.

 Pros